scaiorodrigues/scaiorodrigues/README.md

 ### Welcome to my GitHub profile!

-I'm a software developer with experience in several programming languages and technologies, passionate about solving problems and creating innovative solutions.
+I'm a software engineering student, and in January I started writing my first lines of code.
 Here are some highlights about me:

 - 🎓 Studying Software Engineering
 - 💻 Studying software development in different areas, including web